johnpyp/edgedb/docs/cli/index.rst

 :edb-alt-title: The EdgeDB CLI

-The ``edgedb`` command-line interface (CLI) provides an idiomatic way to install EdgeDB, spin up local instances, open a REPL, execute queries, manage auth roles, introspect schema, create migrations, and more.
+The ``edgedb`` command-line interface (CLI) lets you install EdgeDB, spin up local or cloud instances, open the REPL or EdgeDB UI, execute queries, manage auth roles, introspect schema, create migrations, and more.

 You can install it with one shell command.